dotkernel/api-documentation/docs/book/v4/core-features/authentication.md

 ### Refreshing tokens

-DotKernel API provides the ability to refresh the access token, by generating a new one using the expired access token's `refresh_token`.
+DotKernel API can refresh the access token, based on the expired access token's `refresh_token`.

 The clients need to send a `POST` request to the `/security/refresh-token` with the following request